JoeXuXXL/my-site-source/content/authors/admin/_index.md

 My research focuses on quantum network correlations, many-body physics, quantum cryptography, and related topics in quantum mechanics, using tools from operator algebras and noncommutative polynomial optimization.

-Since October 2023, I have been a PhD student with the PhiQus team at Inria Paris-Saclay.
+Since October 2023, I have been a PhD student with the PhiQus team at Inria Paris-Saclay, supervised by Prof. Marc-Olivier Renou.
 Feel free to reach me at xu[dot]xiangling[at]inria[dot]fr.